Lee Khoon Choy

-Lee Khoon Choy (李炯才 (Lǐ Jǐongcái); 29 January 1924 – 27 February 2016) was a Singaporean politician.
-A member of the governing People's Action Party, he was the Member of Parliament for the Bukit Panjang Constituency from 1959 to 1963, Braddell Heights Constituency between 1977 and 1984 and Hong Lim Constituency between 1965 and 1976.
+Lee Khoon Choy (29 January 1924 – 27 February 2016) was a Singaporean politician who served as the first Party Whip of the People's Action Party from 1959 to 1963.
+A member of the governing People's Action Party, he was the Member of Parliament for the Bukit Panjang Constituency from 1959 to 1963, Hong Lim Constituency from 1965 to 1976, and Braddell Heights Constituency from 1977 to 1984.

 Early life and education

-Lee was born in 1924 in Butterworth, Penang, and was educated at Yeok Keow Chinese School and Chung Ling High School in George Town, Penang.
+Lee Khoon Choy was born on 29 January 1924 in Butterworth, Penang, to a Hakka family.
+He was educated at Yeok Keow Chinese School and Chung Ling High School in George Town.

-During the Japanese occupation of Penang, he took refuge in his uncle's farm located in a jungle.
+During the Japanese occupation of Malaya, he took refuge in his uncle's farm located in a jungle.

 He left Singapore for London in 1949 to study journalism at Regent Street Polytechnic on a year long scholarship.

 Career

-In 1946 Lee commenced a career in journalism in Penang with Sin Pin Jit Poh, then left for Singapore to work for a number of Chinese (Sin Chew Jit Poh, Nanyang Siang Pau) and English (Singapore Tiger Standard) newspapers before culminating in his working for The Straits Times in 1957.
+In 1946 Lee commenced a career in journalism in Penang with Sin Pin Jit Poh, then left for Singapore to work for a number of Chinese (Sin Chew Jit Poh, Nanyang Siang Pau and English (Singapore Tiger Standard newspapers before culminating in his working for The Straits Times in 1957.